SebastiaanJohn/knn-memory-clipcap/blogpost.md

 [figure 3]: images/dataloader_activitynet.png "Parallel data processing"
 ![Parallel data processing][figure 3]
 _[Figure 3]: Schematic of the parallel data loading process.
 The video clip indices are just for illustration purposes; they correspond with neither the real video clips nor their lengths.
-The red blocks with $\varnothing$ represent padding frames._
+The red blocks with $`\varnothing`$ represent padding frames._

 It should be noted that since the video clips may not contain the same amount of frames, the rows in the table may not stop at the same step.
 When a step contains less then $B$ frames, the rest is filled with padding frames.
 Now, the more steps we have, the longer the training time of our model will be.
 Thus, we want to minimize the amount of steps $S$.

-Mathematically speaking, each row can be seen as a _bin_, where we want to partition a list of numbers $f(c_1), \dots, f(c_C)$ into $B$ bins such that the maximum bin size is minimized.
+Mathematically speaking, each row can be seen as a _bin_, where we want to partition a list of numbers $`f(c_1), \dots, f(c_C)`$ into $B$ bins such that the maximum bin size is minimized.
 This corresponds to the multiway number parititioning problem[^graham1969bounds], which is a well-known problem in computer science[^wikipedia2023mnp].
 Unfortunately, this problem is NP-complete[^garey1979computers], so we cannot find an optimal solution in polynomial time.
 To evaluate alternative approximation algorithms, the _approximation ratio_ can be used, which is the largest bin returned by such an algorithm divided by the largest sum in the optimal solution.
-In our code, we use the `prtpy` implementation[^coinor2023prtpy] of the Multifit algorithm[^coffman1978application] [^wikipedia2023multifit], which has a worst-case approximation ratio of 13/11 in the general $B$-bin case[^yue1990exact].
+In our code, we use the `prtpy` implementation[^coinor2023prtpy] of the Multifit algorithm[^coffman1978application] [^wikipedia2023multifit], which has a worst-case approximation ratio of $\frac{13}{11}$ in the general $B$-bin case[^yue1990exact].
 This implies that the amount of padding frames we add will be bounded by $\frac{13}{11} B S - F$.

 # Experimental details